 What Are We Learning?

-Over the past few weeks, as I have talked with school and district leaders, given podcast and video interviews, and watched my own two children adapt to remote learning, one question keeps surfacing: “What are we learning from our current situation?”
+As I have talked with school and district leaders, given podcast and video interviews, and watched my own two children adapt to remote learning, one question keeps surfacing: “What are we learning from our current situation?”
 Another version of this question is a bit more specific: “What are teachers doing that is working, and what isn’t working?”
 It’s taken me a while to sort out what I think (so far, anyway) is perhaps my biggest take-away from the shift to at-home learning.
 My current answer: Let’s not confuse what or how we teach with why we teach.

 What Is Your Why?